flemesre/PHYS-449-final-project/Documentations/data.md

 - Note that "the training set inputs were rescaled to have 0 mean and standard deviation 1"

+- "The test set contains particles belonging to randomly-selected dark matter halos with mass log (𝑀/M_stellar) ∈ [11, 13.4]", so we only pick particles whose halos are in this range

+-the ground truth variable uses "the logarithmic mass of the dark matter halo"

 - The halo masses "were rescaled to the range [−1, 1]"

-- "The test set contains particles belonging to randomly-selected dark matter halos with mass log (𝑀/M_stellar) ∈ [11, 13.4]", so we only pick particles whose halos are in this range

 # Input to the CNN: